Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Doubly robust estimation for the linear instrumental variable model

 This can be made (locally) efficient by choosing \citep{Vansteelandt2015}

 and $\sigma_0^{2}(Z,W)=\mbox{Var}\{Y-Am(W;\psi)\vert Z,W\}$.

-This estimator (denoted by IV-g) can be made feasible by replacing $\alpha_0$, $\beta_0$ and $\gamma_0$ by their corresponding consistent estimators $\hat{\alpha}$, $\hat{\beta}$ and $\hat{\gamma}$, and setting $\sigma_0^2$ equal to 1 (as it is just a proportionality constant).
-It has been shown to be CAN under $\mA_m \cap \{ \mA_z \cup \mA_{y} \}$, and hence consistent whenever the model for $m_0(W)$ is correctly specified, and either the instrument propensity score or outcome model are correctly specified \citep{Okui2012}.
-The addition of the instrument propensity score model is particularly helpful when the dependence between $Z$ and the baseline covariates is known, as would be the case in a randomised trial, thus guaranteeing robustness against misspecification of the outcome model.
+This estimator requires the user to specify working parametric models for $E(Y-Am(W;\psi)\vert W)$ and $E(Z\vert W)$, i.e. to specify working models for $\omega(W;\beta)$ and $g(W;\gamma)$.
+The estimator (denoted by IV-g) considered here estimates both the parameter of interest $\psi$ and the nuisance parameter $\beta$ jointly, though approaches that estimate $\beta$ consistently first have also been proposed \citep{Okui2012}.
+This can be made feasible by replacing $\alpha_0$, $\beta_0$ and $\gamma_0$ by their corresponding consistent estimators $\hat{\alpha}$, $\hat{\beta}$ and $\hat{\gamma}$, and setting $\sigma_0^2$ equal to 1 (as it is just a proportionality constant).
+It has been shown to be CAN if either the model for $E(Y-Am(W;\psi)\vert A, W)$ or the model for $E(Z\vert W)$ is correct, and hence consistent whenever the model for $m_0(W)$ is correctly specified \citep{Okui2012}.
+The addition of the instrument propensity score model to the TSLS estimating equations \eqref{ee2TSLS} is particularly helpful when the dependence between $Z$ and the baseline covariates is known, as would be the case in a randomised trial, thus guaranteeing robustness against misspecification of the outcome model.

-Moreover, the IV-g estimator is efficient when $\mA_y$, $\mA_a$ and $\mA_z$ are correctly specified \citep{Vansteelandt2015}, a property referred to as `locally efficiency'.
+Moreover, the IV-g estimator is efficient when all three models are correctly specified \citep{Vansteelandt2015}.